Yarden-zamir/me/readme.md

 The nature of [[Public by default]] means that most of the "content" here is unpolished ideas and tangents, that's alright

 # Some Random Links to Start Exploring
-Get a feel for what I want this sandbox
-[[Action Potential Model]]
+Get a feel for what I want this sandbox to feel like [[Action Potential Model]]
 [[Shower Thought How can we capitalize]]
 [[I bought winrar]]